rohithgowthamg4927/egain-lms/MANUAL_INSTALL.md

 2. Verify your database credentials are correct in the .env file
 3. Try reinstalling Prisma: `npm uninstall prisma @prisma/client && npm install prisma @prisma/client`
 4. Check PostgreSQL is listening on the expected port (default 5432)
+5. For issues with views or dependencies, see Section 7 above